talismanbrandi/UT-HEPfit/README.md

 #### To run the Monte Carlo:

-The configuration files are in the folder called UT-config.
+The configuration files are in the folder called UT-config(-SM).
 Copy it and then run:

 ./analysis UT-config/StandardModel.conf config/MonteCarlo.conf